Cancer2806/Portfolio/README.md

 # Project Portfolio
-Portfolio of a candidate employee's project work.
+Portfolio of my Work so Far.

 ## Description
 The webpage sets out a portfolio of work for use by employers' in assessing the suitability of the owner to be engaged in employment or for work on specific projects.